meteorfox/newtonian/README.md

 ## TODO

-* Aggregate force of all fields in particles, right now one field influence at a time
 * Drag-and-drop support for Paritcle Emitters and Fields
 * Dynamic sizing and coloring of particles with GUI
 * Dynamic force field adjustment with GUI.